BarsMonster/CH341-SFP-writer-BACBTECH/README.md

-# SFP EEPROM Read/Write Tool via CH341 / BACBTECH PAC-SCP SFP adapter.
+# SFP EEPROM Read/Write Tool via CH341 / PACBTECH PAC-SCP SFP adapter.

 Tool for reading/writing SFP EEPROM via CH341 USB-I2C adapter.
 These are sold in China ether with or without case for <80$.
 They apparently have no microcontroller or firmware, which helps us here.
 Original software was encrypted, so I could not run it in trusted environment.